 Here are three ways this campus chief told us that great leaders differ from the good ones:

-Where there is agreement among presidents—no matter the size of the institution or their tenure in the position—is on the outsized role fundraising plays in their job and how many of them still feel unprepared for it.
-Clark Kerr first recognized the need for the president to be chief fundraiser in the 1970s, when state and federal support for higher education began to wane.6 The trends Kerr identified have only accelerated since then, and, in many ways, have been made worse by the flatlining of wages in the United States that have made it difficult for even middle-class families to afford rising tuition prices.
+Where there is agreement among presidents - no matter the size of the institution or their tenure in the position - is on the outsized role fundraising plays in their job and how many of them still feel unprepared for it.
+Clark Kerr first recognised the need for the president to be chief fundraiser in the 1970s, when state and federal support for higher education began to wane.6 The trends Kerr identified have only accelerated since then and, in many ways, have been made worse by the flatlining of wages in the United States that have made it difficult for even middle-class families to afford rising tuition prices.

 But that doesn’t mean presidents are ready and willing to take on fundraising tasks.
 Past surveys of presidents dating back more than a decade have diagnosed the gap between the importance of fundraising in the top job and the lack of training for it.
 The results of our survey show that despite the attention given to this issue over the past several years, preparing presidents to cultivate donors hasn’t improved much, if at all.

-Unlike chief executives of Fortune 500 companies who tend to go to business school and are groomed by organizations for the top role, historically being a college president has involved mostly on-the-job training.
-When institutions were smaller and less complex, presidents could easily move up from the faculty to lead the campus with little instruction.
-But today’s challenging higher-education environment requires leaders who are adept at navigating various stakeholder groups through a period of rapid change.
+Unlike chief executives of Fortune 500 companies who tend to go to business school and are groomed by organisations for the top role, historically being a college president has involved mostly on-the-job training.
+When institutions were smaller and less complex, presidents could easily move up from the staff to lead the campus with little instruction.
+But today's challenging higher-education environment requires leaders who are adept at navigating various stakeholder groups through a full stop of rapid change.

-Deloitte’s Center for Higher Education Excellence sent a survey via email to 1,031 presidents of four-year colleges and universities.
-Completed responses were collected from 165 presidents, yielding a 16 percent response rate.
+Deloitte's Centre for Higher Education Excellence sent a survey via email to 1,031 presidents of four-year colleges and universities.
+Completed responses were collected from 165 presidents, yielding a 16 per cent response rate.
 Respondents represented 112 private institutions and 51 public institutions.
-This interactive graphic depicts some of the insights gleaned from Deloitte’s analysis of the survey data, and allows users to explore and create their own customized views.
+This interactive graphic depicts some of the insights gleaned from Deloitte's analysis of the survey data, and allows users to explore and create their own customised views.

 Presidents surveyed identified leadership development as the second most important professional training opportunity needed on the job (after fundraising).
-“Leadership development is stigmatized in higher education,” the president of a public university told us.
-“There is knowledge out there that can help people become better leaders, but it’s vilified among faculty members who don’t understand it.”
+“Leadership development is stigmatised in higher education,” the president of a public university told us.
+“There is knowledge out there that can help people become better leaders, but it’s vilified among staff members who don’t understand it.”

-Compare the attitudes toward leadership development in higher education to the corporate world, where, in a survey of 10,000 HR and business leaders by Deloitte, 78 percent identified leadership development as the top issue for companies around the world.
-Some 84 percent of global organizations offer formal learning programs for leadership development, and US companies spend more than $31 billion on leadership development programs annually.7,8 According to Deloitte’s research, leading organizations invest significantly in leadership development by:
+Compare the attitudes towards leadership development in higher education to the corporate world, where, in a survey of 10,000 HR and business leaders by Deloitte, 78 per cent identified leadership development as the top issue for companies around the world.
+Some 84 per cent of global organisations offer formal learning programmes for leadership development and US companies spend more than $31 billion on leadership development programmes annually.7,8 According to Deloitte’s research, leading organisations invest significantly in leadership development by:

-By taking these steps, organizations are able to reap the following benefits:
+By taking these steps, organisations are able to reap the following benefits:

-Companies that demonstrate the highest maturity level in leadership development are 10 times more likely to be highly effective at identifying effective leaders than other organizations.9 High-maturity organizations approach succession management at multiple layers of the organization, not just the top, and approach succession as a continuous process rather than an activity or event.10
+Companies that demonstrate the highest maturity level in leadership development are 10 times more likely to be highly effective at identifying effective leaders than other organisations.9 High-maturity organisations approach succession management at multiple layers of the organisation, not just the top and approach succession as a continuous process rather than an activity or event.10

 Throughout our interviews with presidents, they often reminded us that the leadership track in higher education is too often seen as a step back from the primary goal in academia: teaching and research.
 “Colleges are among the few places where taking a leadership position is tantamount to going over to the dark side,” the president of a private research university told us.

 Effective leadership development occurs not just in training sessions, but also within the business context.
-No matter how sophisticated an organization’s leadership programs, if the day-to-day workplace does not support leadership development, such efforts will likely produce limited returns.
+No matter how sophisticated an organisation's leadership programmes, if the day-to-day workplace does not support leadership development, such efforts will likely produce limited returns.

-Up to now, organizations have focused primarily on training the “fish”—the individual leader or high-potential candidate—but have neglected the “pond”—the organizational culture and context—in which the fish swims.
+Up to now, organisations have focussed primarily on training the “fish”—the individual leader or high-potential candidate—but have neglected the “pond”—the organisational culture and context—in which the fish swims.

-Research by Deloitte shows that organizations that create a “pond” conducive to leadership growth are more likely to grow “larger fish”—stronger leaders—and achieve stronger business results.
-Leading organizations do this by implementing the following practices:
+Research by Deloitte shows that organisations that create a “pond” conducive to leadership growth are more likely to grow “larger fish”—stronger leaders—and achieve stronger business results.
+Leading organisations do this by implementing the following practises:

-Presidents are in the midst of a period of rapid change with new challenges coming from nearly every corner of campus.
-Institutions are welcoming student bodies that are more racially and ethnically diverse than any cohort of students higher education has previously served, and many are arriving with enormous financial need.
-Technology is transforming how prospective students evaluate and select an institution, how they interact with their peers and faculty, and how faculty provide instruction.
-Globalization and automation are prompting debates about the very nature of what students need to learn to compete in a new economy.
+Presidents are in the midst of a full stop of rapid change with new challenges coming from nearly every corner of campus.
+Institutions are welcoming student bodies that are more racially and ethnically diverse than any cohort of students higher education has previously served and many are arriving with enormous financial need.
+Technology is transforming how prospective students evaluate and select an institution, how they interact with their peers and staff, and how staff provide instruction.
+Globalisation and automation are prompting debates about the very nature of what students need to learn to compete in a new economy.